-Applicants will submit the FY 2022 Juvenile Justice System Reform and Reinvestment Initiative program goals, objectives, deliverables, and timeline in the JustGrants web-based form.
+The applicant will submit the program's goals, objectives, deliverables, and timelines in the JustGrants web-based form.

 Budget and Associated Documentation

 Budget Worksheet and Budget Narrative (Web-based Form)

 The applicant will complete the JustGrants web-based budget form.
 See the OJP Grant Application Resource Guide for additional information.